JDDoesDev/presentations/osmi.md

 The feeling that you're not good enough to be doing what you're doing

-Note: Without raising hands or anything, how many of you deal with imposter syndrome?
+Note: Give example of how you deal with it/are dealing with it.
+Mention that it's common with people on FED slack.

 <!--s-->

 ## ISOLATION

-We're often put on projects by ourselves, work remotely, or have issues relating to other coworkers
+We're often put on projects by ourselves, work remotely, or have little interaction with coworkers

 Note: Developers, at least the ones I've dealt with, are a certain kind of people.
-Sometimes we don't always relate to others the way that we see them relating to each other
+Sometimes we don't always relate to others the way that we see them relating to each other.
+Mention how remote work, although it allows flexibility, can cause feelings of isolation.
 <!--s-->

 ## PERFECTIONISTS